-I’ll admit, going into Colombia, I was a little nervous.
-It was my first time going to a new country by myself and rather than pick like Canada or France or something, I chose a country that most Americans only knew from Narcos and Pablo Escobar.
-I knew that the times have changed significantly and that I shouldn’t be too worried, but a reputation like Colombia’s is hard to get over.
+I’ll admit, going into Colombia, I was more than a little nervous.
+It was my first time going to a new country on my own.
+Rather than pick like Canada or France or something, I chose a country that most Americans only knew from Narcos and Pablo Escobar.
+I told myself that the times have changed and that I shouldn’t be worried but try as I did, a reputation like Colombia’s is hard to get over.

-It didn’t help that the day before I arrived, Colombians voted against a peace treaty against the rebel group that has violently plagued the country for decades.
+It didn’t help that the day before I arrived, Colombians voted against a peace treaty with the rebel group FARC that violently plagued the country for decades.
 With the threat of retaliatory violence, a hurricane ravaging the Caribbean, and season two of Narcos fresh in my mind, I headed into a country that I knew very little about.
 To call my time there eventful would be a gross understatement, and it started and ended as fittingly as possible.

-Like I said, the trip ended as fittingly as possible.
-What better way to close out my time in Colombia than with an all-out brawl at Medellin’s airport due to a flight being cancelled.
-Bottles of alcohol were being thrown and two fathers got into a fist fight.
-Both of them were carrying a child in one arm while throwing punches with the other.
+Like I said, the trip also ended as fittingly as possible.
+What better way to close out my time in Colombia than with an all-out brawl at Medellin’s airport over a canceled flight?
+Bottles of alcohol were thrown and two fathers got into a fistfight.
+Both were carrying a child in one arm while throwing punches with the other.
 Colombia, man.
-If you put up with the chaos that bloggers like me will pass off for passion and liveliness, then you are in for the experience of a lifetime.
+If you put up with the chaos that bloggers pass off as passion and liveliness, then you are in for the experience of a lifetime.
 Backpacking in Colombia is as exciting as it is hectic.

-I was completely unprepared, but I survived and thrived.
+I was completely unprepared but I survived and I thrived.
 I can only imagine how much fun someone would have if they actually knew what was going on ever.
 Lucky for you, I’m going to let you know some tips on how not to die in Colombia, from yours truly, an expert on not dying in Colombia.

-Here’s a pretty dope video of all the memories I made of not dying in Colombia!
+Here’s a pretty dope video of all the memories I made of not dying in Colombia.
 Check it out, like and subscribe, and the rest of the article is right below the video.

 Don’t go wandering off by yourself at night in sketchy neighborhoods.
 Don’t flash your Rolex to everybody on the metro.
-Don’t go into Medellin’s most dangerous community and leave your backpack full of valuables unattended while you go kick some little children’s asses at soccer.
+Don’t go into Medellin’s most dangerous neighborhood and leave your backpack full of valuables unattended while you go kick some little children’s asses at soccer.
 Do as I say, not as I do.

 If you have even the slightest bit of common sense and street smarts, you won’t get kidnapped by any Colombian drug lords or murdered.
-Pickpockets, scams, bad drugs, and a slew of minor things are avoidable but still possible, not matter how prepared you are.
+Pickpockets, scams, bad drugs, and a slew of minor things are avoidable but still possible, no matter how prepared you are.
 Those things happen everywhere and definitely aren’t only exclusive to Colombia.

 I want to start off with transportation simply because it was what I had the most trouble figuring out at first.
 After a few terrible bus rides, I learned a thing or two and decided to fly with VivaColombia as it was literally $20-30 to fly within the country.
 Flights are pricier for certain routes but I still recommend paying the extra money to save yourself a miserable time on the hazardous Colombian roads with even more hazardous bus drivers.

-In terms of other transportation, taxis are really cheap in Colombia.
+For other transportation, taxis are really cheap in Colombia.
 They might charge tourists a higher rate, but even if they do, the rate is still much cheaper than you would expect to pay in your home country.

 I love exploring cities by bike, but there was no way I was going to try to cycle my way through the crowded streets of any Colombian city.
 As soon as you step onto those Colombian roads, it becomes a game of survival.
 Good luck.

-The people of Colombia are a lot of fun and generally very friendly, but don’t be too trusting of strangers.
-I’ve found that most people that approach you probably have some sort of hidden agenda, whether it is as harmless as asking you to join their tour to something more sinister like offering you drugs then taking your money (or a lot worse).
+The people of Colombia are a lot of fun and generally very friendly but don’t be too trusting of strangers.
+I’ve found that most people that approach you probably have some sort of hidden agenda, whether it is as harmless as asking you to join their tour to something more sinister like offering you drugs and then taking your money (or a lot worse).
 Colombians speak Spanish, so it will help if you can speak at least a little bit of their language.
 Not only does it help you communicate, it also makes you seem a bit less of a tourist and therefore less of a target for drug dealers, hookers, and thieves.

 Colombia is definitely a country known for its nightlife.
-From Medellin to Cartagena to Bogota, the rules are the same.
+From Medellin to Cartagena to Cali, the rules are the same.
 Don’t be an idiot.
 It’s easy to get drunk and make ridiculously idiotic decisions, so try not to do that.
 Have some friends with you and try to never be alone just in case something happens.

 It’s also crucial that you know how to get back home.
 If you’re drunk and take a cab back to your accommodations, the cab driver might take advantage of you.
 There have definitely been instances of cab drivers working together with criminals to rob unsuspecting passengers, and you’re never more vulnerable than when you’re drunk.
 Knowing how to get home will help you sense if something is awry like if the driver is clearly taking you the wrong direction.

-It’s hard to cover all of nightlife, but there’s one thing for sure that you’ll need to know about in Colombia.
+It’s hard to cover all of the nightlife, but there’s one thing for sure that you’ll need to know about in Colombia.

 Drugs are easily accessible in Colombia, but that doesn’t make them legal or safe.
-A lot of tourists go to Colombia expecting belligerent nights out with cocaine and hookers and if that’s what you’re going for, then dude have a great time.
+A lot of tourists go to Colombia expecting belligerent nights out with cocaine and hookers.
+If that’s what you’re going for, then dude have a great time.
 There’s a lot you’ll need to be wary about, however.
 First off, if you’re buying cocaine, know that it is technically illegal to buy and sell cocaine but it can be “gifted” to you, if you can work your way around that loophole.

 I didn’t have a problem using my debit or credit card in most places in Colombia, but if you go into smaller towns, you’ll probably want to have a lot of cash handy.
 ATMs are harder to come by in Colombia than what you’re probably used to, but they do exist.